No Need for Penance to the Believer

 The Bible teaches, “There is therefore now no condemnation to them which are in Christ Jesus” (Romans 8:1).
 Christ paid the penalty for our transgressions, and those who accept Him in faith owe no works of penance for cleansing, but are already considered “washed” in the blood of the Lamb.

-God will wipe away our sins that no one will ever see them: “Who is a God like unto thee, that pardoneth iniquity, and passeth by the transgression of the remnant of His heritage? he retaineth not his anger for ever, because he delighteth in mercy.
+God wipes away the believer’s sins that no one will ever see them: “Who is a God like unto thee, that pardoneth iniquity, and passeth by the transgression of the remnant of His heritage? he retaineth not his anger for ever, because he delighteth in mercy.
 He will turn again, he will have compassion upon us; he will subdue our iniquities; and thou wilt cast all their sins into the depths of the sea” (Micah 7:18, 19).

 God gives an amazing promise of both forgiveness and transformation: “I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins” (Isaiah 43:25).
 Divine forgiveness is not merely a legal transaction that wipes from the record the sins of the past, but a transforming power that eradicates sin from the life.
 By blotting out transgression God transforms sinners into saints.
 Therefore, the believers need not penance deeds to obtain cleansing for sin.